Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 Here I will share my experiences with the winter veggies I have grown.
-I know many of you are in areas where snow is already falling in September and October, and the ground is already as hard as an auditor’s heart, but around here in Zone 8b the soil is cold, but workable.
+I know many of you are in areas where snow is already falling in September and October, and the ground is already as hard as an auditor’s heart, but around here in Zone 8b the soil in December is cold, but workable.
 So we can grow lots of winter veggies.

 If any of the plants have lower leaves that begin to turn yellow, and the yellowing seems to move upward in the plant, you may have a nitrogen deficiency.
 You can add a high-nitrogen fertilizer, but chose one with a low phosphorous content.